veenaledi/DS-Capstone-Project/README.md

 2. Improved User Experience - Users will report reduced time and effort in creating mood based playlists and express higher satisfaction with music recommendations through surveys or usability testing.
 3. Increased Engagement Metrics - Streaming platforms or test environments will show measurable improvements in user engagement, e.g. longer listening sessions, more playlist saves, or higher interaction rates, when Auraly is integrated.

+# NOTEBOOKS

+To begin with our project will involve 3 notebooks that will help us achieve our objective.
+They will be necessary to be able to classify moods in music

+Each notebook produces a key artifact used in deployment:

+• __Notebook 1__ — Mood Model: Creates the XGBoost model (`auraly_xgb_model.pkl`), label map
+(`label_map.json`), and optional scaler.
+These files are used to classify songs by mood.

+• __Notebook 2__ — Clean Spotify Dataset: Produces the cleaned CSV
+(`spotify_mood_dataset.csv`) that contains all songs with predicted moods.
+This acts as the source for playlist generation.

+• __Notebook 3__ — Short Phrases: Generates TF-IDF files (`tfidf_vectorizer.pkl`,
+`tfidf_phrase_matrix.pkl`, and `tfidf_phrases_lookup.csv`) to map user text inputs (e.g. 'morning

 ## 2. Data Understanding

+focus') to moods.

 *__2.1 Imporrting libraries__*